It’s a question that comes up a lot. We’ve been mailing millions of pieces of mail a month for the last 15 years.

 If you are going to mail a product, postcard, or anything for that matter across the country, you will pay more money because it’s not quite as efficient.
 It’s going to go through different post offices, which really increases the price.

 If you call us at (866) 894-2912, we can explain all of this to you.
 We can get a very efficient list for you in your neighborhood, keep your postage really low, and get you a product that makes a lot of sense.
-Again, we do postcards and a 32-page branded customized magazine.
-If you need any help with any of your mailing needs, give us a call or visit our website.
+Again, we do postcards, a 32-page customized magazine, a 16-page customized magazine, as well as a 16-page templated lifestyle magazine.
+If you need any help with any of your mailing needs, give us a call or visit our website to learn more.